akka/akka/akka-docs/src/main/paradox/stream/stream-parallelism.md

 Akka Streams operators (be it simple operators on Flows and Sources or graph junctions) are "fused" together and executed sequentially by default.
-This avoids the overhead of events crossing asynchronous boundaries but limits the flow to execute at most one stage at any given time.
+This avoids the overhead of events crossing asynchronous boundaries but limits the flow to execute at most one operator at any given time.

-In many cases it is useful to be able to concurrently execute the stages of a flow, this is done by explicitly marking them as asynchronous using the @scala[`async`]@java[`async()`] method.
-Each operator marked as asynchronous will run in a dedicated actor internally, while all stages not marked asynchronous will run in one single actor.
+In many cases it is useful to be able to concurrently execute the operators of a flow, this is done by explicitly marking them as asynchronous using the @scala[`async`]@java[`async()`] method.
+Each operator marked as asynchronous will run in a dedicated actor internally, while all operators not marked asynchronous will run in one single actor.

 We will illustrate through the example of pancake cooking how streams can be used for various processing patterns, exploiting the available parallelism on modern computers.
 The setting is the following: both Patrik and Roland